hecrenews/hecrenews.github.io/_posts/2020-08-10-phone-on-silent-lost-searchers-cannot-find.md

 ---

  Sung-Min Saško was at a meeting for work on day and decided to turn his phone on silent, or do not disturb.
-While we do not understand the specifics of what the mode is actually called, we doo know that it prevented the phone from vibrating or making any kind of sound.
+While we do not understand the specifics of what the mode is actually called, we do know that it prevented the phone from vibrating or making any kind of sound.
 Saško made a lot of strong points during the meeting and his co-wokers say he carried the meeting and is soon going to carry the company.
 "He's gonna become a big man and perhaps a big boss too while he's at it" says
  Raja Bharat, a member of the sales team.
 However, Saško made one vital mistake.
 Saško lost his phone, and now there was no way to find it.